sc0v0ne/LearnAI/ml/recommender.md

 Another approach would be to use the SalesAmount and normalize it, in case you want to treat the Amount of SalesItems purchased as a kind of taste factor which means that someone who bought SalesItem x 100 times (while another Customer bought that same SalesItem x only 5 times) does not like it as much.

-For better reference we add I as a prefix for Item for eacg SalesItem.
-Otherwise, we would only have customer and SalesItem numbers which can be a little bit puzzling:
+For better reference, we add "I" as a prefix for Item for each SalesItem.
+Otherwise, we would only have customer and SalesItem numbers which can be confusing:

 We calculate the Item-Item cosine similarity: